pikulo-kama/SaveGemSynchronizer/README.md

 - You also need `config.json` to be present in root directory with ID of Google Drive game config.
 (See [placeholder file](./config.json.placeholder))

 ### Install dependencies and Build
-Application is specific to **Windows** but you can build it on Linux.
+Application is specific to **Windows**, but you can build it on Linux.
 #### Linux
 ```bash
 ./scripts/linux/build.sh